-Short Of Greatness: Why Hasn't England Produced An All-Time Great Test Cricketer For Decades? - The Full Toss
+Why Hasn't England Produced An All-TIme Great Cricketer For Decades?

 I have a confession to make.
 I can’t deny it anymore.
-I’m as English as a cup of tea in Buckingham Palace, and I’ve supported the England cricket team through thick, thin, and thinner, but it’s time to face the uncomfortable truth: my country hasn’t produced a truly exceptional, all-time great, Test cricketer for decades.
+I’m as English as a cup of tea in Buckingham Palace, and I’ve supported the England cricket team through thick, thin, and thinner, but it’s time to face the uncomfortable truth: my country hasn’t produced an all-time great cricketer for decades.

 Now don’t get me wrong.
 We’ve produced some excellent players, world class ones even, since I started watching cricket in the late 1980s.
 One of them – the fantastic Jimmy Anderson – is still strutting his stuff and has beaten all kinds of records.
 Ditto the recently retired Alastair Cook.